plogs/jsgoti/content/posts/Pete-Buttigieg-explains-DEI-to-regular-folks.md

 -->

 <div class="myreply">
   Yes, Pete, people have questions because they're worried about fairness.
-If by fairness we mean <em>everyone plays by the same rules</em>, then it doesn't seem fair that someone with black skin color [to use the American slavery example], who was never ever a slave, somehow gets a seat at the table ahead of someone else with white skin color, who was never ever a slave owner -- just because of their skin color.
+If by fairness we mean <em>everyone plays by the same rules</em>, then it doesn't seem fair that someone with black skin color [to use the American slavery example], who was <em>never</em>
+  ever a slave, somehow gets a seat at the table <em>ahead</em> of someone else with white skin color, who was never ever a slave owner.

+  <b>The biggest DEI misfire</b> is probably this.

-  There are not an infinite number of seats at the table.
+  There are not <em>an infinite number of seats</em> at the table.
   Resources are always limited -- time, money, employees.
-If employers could hire everyone, then 'everybody gets a seat at the table.'
-But that's not reality.
+If employers could hire everyone, then sure, 'everybody gets a seat at the table.'
+But that's not possible, it's not reality.
 So we have to make choices.
 How do we choose?
 Some people feel that using skin color as a criteria is a decidedly unfair and hence bad way to choose.

   Given two identically qualified candidates, one White and one Black, it would seem <em>more fair</em> to decide between them by